verovm/record-replay/research/README.md

 Here is a simple way how to record substates.
 1. Sync `geth` up to the block that you want to record and replay.
 Geth full/snap sync will download blocks from the genesis block.
+To sync blocks after the PoS update, you need to simultaneously run a consensus layer client.
+Visit [Nodes and Clients](https://ethereum.org/en/developers/docs/nodes-and-clients/) page for more details.
 2. Export blocks using `geth export` command.
 For example, `geth export ethereum.blockchain` to export from the genesis block to the latest synced block.
 3. Import the exported blocks to record substates using `geth record-substate` command from scratch.